hot-glue-for-rails/hot-glue/README.md

 Check it out on Youtube at https://www.youtube.com/watch?v=bKjKHMTvzZc

-While you're over there could you give my Youtube channel a follow?
-Thanks so much!
+While you're over there could you give my Youtube channel a 'Subscribe'? (look for the RED SUBSCRIBE BUTTON) Thanks so much!

 --